-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 examination with a score of 3 or higher (CollegeBoard AP) examination with a score of 3 or higher 20-21 Baseline: 0 the HS doesn't offer AP courses by choice examination with a score of 3 or higher was 0. examination with a score of 3 or higher will be at least 6 students 4.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 4.
+G. The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher (CollegeBoard AP) 4.
+G. The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher 20-21 Baseline: 0 the HS doesn't offer AP courses by choice Based on the 2021 Ca Dashboard the percentage of who have passed an advanced placement examination with a score of 3 or higher was 0.
+Based on the 2022 Ca Dashboard the percentage of who have passed an advanced placement examination with a score of 3 or higher was 0.
+4.G.
+The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher will be at least 6 students 4.
 H. The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness 4.
 H. The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness 20-21 Baseline: 0 Students Based on the 2021 Ca Dashboard percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness was 0.
+Based on the 2022 Ca Dashboard percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness was 0.
 4. H. The percentage of pupils who participate in, and demonstrate college preparedness pursuant to, the Early Assessment Program, or any subsequent assessment of college preparedness 2023-24 Goal: At least 6 students will demonstrate college preparedness pursuant to the Early Assessment Program.
 State Priority 7.
-A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE, VAPA, World Language) Per District Schoolwise: 7.
-A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE, VAPA, World Language) Per District Schoolwise and review of master schedules 7.
-A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE, 7.
-A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE, VAPA, World Language) 2023-24 Goal: Maintain the rate of 100%
+A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE, Per District Schoolwise: 7.
+A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Per District Schoolwise and review of master schedules 7.
+A. Course Access: Students have access and are enrolled in a Per District Aeries SIS and review of master schedules 7.
+A. Course Access: Students have access and are enrolled in a broad course of study 7.
+A. Course Access: Students have access and are enrolled in a broad course of study (Social Science, Science, Health, PE,